stellarshank/TravelGenie-Hackout/README.md

 - Prakhar Singh
 - Prarthana Agrawal

 Built with ❤️ by Team C.O.D.E
+At Hackout2023 DTU